 - offer a chance to socialise with others

-Support groups can also provide information and advice for family members and friends.
+- provide information and advice for family members and friends

-Both the national charities OCD Action and OCD-UK can provide information about support groups in your area.
-You can find information on their websites at the links below:
+The national charities OCD Action and OCD-UK can provide information about support groups in your area: